seeplusplus/ColorJS/README.md

 + **asHex** - Returns the current instance's color value as a Hexadecimal value.

++ **invert** - Returns the inversion of the current instance's color as  Hexadecimal value.

 # How? #

 Once executed, Color.js allows you to create Color objects as follows: